syncfusion-content/blazor-docs/blazor/mention/disabled-items.md

 ## Disable Item Method

 The disableItem method can be used to handle dynamic changing in disable state of a specific item.
 Only one item can be disabled in this method.
 To disable multiple items, this method can be iterated with the items list or array.
 The disabled field state will to be updated in the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_DataSource), when the item is disabled using this method.
-If the selected item is disabled dynamically, then the selection will be cleared.

 | Parameter | Type | Description |
 |------|------|------|